tarruda/node-git-core/README.md

 // automatically when serializing
 ```

-This library is all about working with git data in-memory, above is an example
+This library is all about working with git data in-memory, no repositories are
+needed.
+Above is an example
-on how git objects can be created, connected and serialized, but the inverse
+on how git objects can be created, connected and serialized, the inverse
 is also supported:

 ```js